Talk to us

 ZEGOCLOUD UIKits determines when the user starts and ends a call by monitoring the callback events of the user joining and exiting the call room.

-ZEGOCLOUD UIKits provides RoomStateChanged callback notification.
+ZEGOCLOUD UIKits provides RoomStateChanged callback notifications.
 In particular, you can get notified when:

 • Joining a call room.